Guru Gita

 In the Siddha Yoga tradition, the Guru Gita is considered to be an "indispensable text"; few other traditions also share that view.
 Muktananda chose 182 verses to create a unique version of the Guru Gita, which has its own melody for chanting.

-The text of the Guru Gita describes a conversation between the Hindu God, Lord Shiva and his wife, the Hindu Goddess Parvati, in which she asks him how to achieve liberation.
-Shiva answers her by describing the Guru principle, the proper ways of worshiping the Guru and the methods and benefits of repeating the Guru Gita.
+The text of the Guru Gita describes a conversation between the Hindu god Shiva and his wife, the goddess Parvati, in which she asks him how to achieve liberation.
+Shiva answers her by describing the guru principle, the proper ways of worshiping the guru and the methods and benefits of repeating the Guru Gita.

 Etymology

-'Guru' means 'heavy' in Sanskrit (e.g., the 'guru'/'laghu' distinction between heavy and light syllables in Paninian grammar, cf. Ashtadhyayi 1.4.11).
-Even so, the Guru Gita text gives an alternative, folk etymology of the word Guru, in which the root gu stands for darkness, while the root ru stands for light.
-The term Guru is therefore explained as the remover of darkness, who reveals the light of the heart.
+Guru Gita means "song of the spiritual teacher."
+According to Panini's Ashtadhyayi, gu means concealment and ru means its removal.
+The Guru Gita similarly describes the meaning of guru.
+The word indicates the removal of the darkness of ignorance from the heart.

 In popular culture

 The text was part of the 2010 film Eat, Pray, Love starring Julia Roberts.

+The Guru Gita has also been popularized by Siddha Yoga practitioners, especially in the 1970s and 1980s, through the teachings of Swami Muktananda and Gurumayi Chidvilasananda.
+Daily or weekly recitations of the Guru Gita became a common ritual in Siddha Yoga ashrams globally, with the 182-verse version being the most commonly used.